Ascension Steps: A Practical Roadmap

 Do You Need to ‘Pivot’?
 Or Is Your Career Just on a Lazy Susan?

-When career dissatisfaction strikes, many professionals wonder: Do I need a extreme pivot, or is my career just spinning in circles?
-The answer often lies in analyzing the gap between a rut and a plateau.
+When career dissatisfaction strikes, many professionals wonder: Do I need a drastic pivot, or is my career just spinning in circles?
+The answer often lies in understanding the difference between a rut and a plateau.

 Signs You Might Need a Career Pivot: